NHL debut night: Power among 5 to jump from college to pros

 North of the border in the center of the hockey universe, Owen Power did the same in his fresh Buffalo Sabres uniform in the Toronto arena where he attended games as a kid.

 Brink and Power were among five players making their NHL debut Tuesday night, fresh off the end of the college season.
-Matty Beniers was set to be the first Seattle draft pick to play for the expansion franchise when the Kraken visited the Calgary Flames, and Arizona was set for a double debut of Beijing Olympics with American Nathan Smith and Canadian Jack McBain set to be in the lineup against New Jersey.
+Matty Beniers became the first Seattle draft pick to play for the expansion franchise when the Kraken visited the Calgary Flames, and Arizona got a double debut of Beijing Olympics with American Nathan Smith and Canadian Jack McBain in the lineup against New Jersey.

 Brink couldn’t sit still two hours before warmups and couldn’t stop smiling and fidgeting with his stick in the seconds before he went down the tunnel before his Philadelphia teammates.
 The accomplishment of moving so quickly from the Frozen Four to the pros with a handful of others wasn’t lost on him.